 Things to do

 Hill End’s striking landscapes have inspired many famous Australian painters, including Brett Whiteley, John Olsen and Russell Drysdale.
-See these views for yourself at the Beaufoy Merlin lookout and Bald Hill lookout, plus the rock formations along the Golden Gully walking track.
+See these views for yourself at the Beaufoy Merlin lookout and Bald Hill lookout.

 At the peak of the gold rush in the 1870s, the town had 28 pubs, an oyster bar and a kilometre of colourful shopfronts.
 Some of the shops still stand.
 Stop at the Great Western Store to see old photographs before grabbing a coffee at the General Store, and outdoor supplies at Northeys Store.

 Getting there and where to stay